 From a humanitarian perspective, the bitterness and hatred between the Azerbaijanis and Armenians will likely last for generations to come.
-As a preview: Armenians in one town, Kelbajar, chose to burn their homes instead of seeing Azerbaijanis move into them.
+As a preview: Years before this final showdown, Armenians in one town, Kelbajar, chose to burn their homes instead of seeing Azerbaijanis move into them.

 Now, we must do everything possible to protect the Karabakh Armenians and not allow them to be harmed in any way.